LouieVanNuffel/CodeShowcase/README.md

 ## Implementation of observer pattern

 The observer pattern is very useful where you don't need constant polling to happen.
-When something happens the subject notifies all of its observers that an event happens.
+When something happens the subject notifies all of its observers that an event happened.
 The observers can then execute whatever needs to happen.
 Events are identified with string hashes at compile time, this way you can add new events without having to modify an enum for example.
 This system is loosely coupled.
 UI, sound, animation systems, etc. can all listen to the same events, while gameplay logic remains unaware of their existence.

 ### Observer.h